aosolis/bot-auth-sample-node/README.md

-# Bot Authentication Sample
+# Microsoft Teams Authentication Sample
-This contains the sample for bot authentication in Microsoft Teams.
+This sample demonstrates authentication in Microsoft Teams apps.

 ## Getting started
 Start by following the setup instructions in the [Microsoft Teams Sample (Node.JS)](https://github.com/OfficeDev/microsoft-teams-sample-complete-node), under [Steps to see the full app in Microsoft Teams](https://github.com/OfficeDev/microsoft-teams-sample-complete-node#steps-to-see-the-full-app-in-microsoft-teams), applying it to the code in this sample.
 The instructions in that project walk you through the following steps: